GluuFederation/docs-ce-prod/3.0.2/source/installation-guide/cluster.md

 # Manual Gluu Server Clustering

 ## Introduction
-If you have requirements for high availability (HA) or failover, you can configure your Gluu Server for multi-master replication by following the below steps.
+If you have requirements for high availability (HA) or failover, you can configure your Gluu Server for multi-master replication by following the instructions below.

 ## Prerequisites